 Other campus offices and units offer tuition grants and assistantships to students; these are different from the awards made by the Department of Psychology, and students are encouraged to take advantage of these additional funding opportunities.

-For additional information about financial aid opportunities available for graduate students, visit the university’s Financial Aid office page at http://www.csuohio.edu/financial-aid/financial-aid
+For information about other financial aid opportunities available for graduate students, visit the university’s Financial Aid office page at http://www.csuohio.edu/financial-aid/financial-aid

 M.A.
 Thesis Information and Procedures